quinnouyang/timbre/README.md

 We do not know the minimally support Python version, but we are mostly using `>=3.11`.

-Download requirements via `pip install -r malleus_requirements.txt`, although be aware we manually maintain this frozen list.
+Download requirements via `pip install -r unversioned_requirements.txt`, although be aware we manually maintain this frozen list.